La belle Hélène: Act 1

 Paris, son of Priam, arrives with a missive from the goddess Venus to the high priest Calchas, commanding him to procure for Paris the love of Helen, promised him by Venus when he awarded the prize of beauty to her in preference to Juno and Minerva.

 Paris arrives, disguised as a shepherd, and wins three prizes at a "contest of wit" (outrageously silly wordgames) with the Greek kings under the direction of Agamemnon, whereupon he reveals his identity.
-Helen, who was trying to settle after her youthful adventure and aware of Paris's backstory, decides that Fate has sealed hers.
+Helen, who was trying to settle after her youthful adventure and aware of Paris's back story, decides that Fate has sealed hers.
 The Trojan prince is crowned victor by Helen, to the disgust of the lout Achilles and the two bumbling Ajaxes.
 Paris is invited to a banquet by Helen's husband Menelaus, the king of Sparta.
 Paris has bribed Calchas to "prophesise" that Menelaus must at once proceed to Crete, which he agrees to reluctantly under general pressure.